MegalithicBTC/BTCPayserver-LSPS1/README.md

 LSPS1 calls fo communication between THE CLIENT and THE LSP to be [carried over Lightning's BOLT8 transport layer](https://github.com/lightning/blips/blob/b48e5db6864d1de6e4b6d71a73ad75569cbff20c/blip-0051.md?plain=1#L14).

-BOLT8 is more private than HTTPs, and has other advantages, however, the practical difficulties of a BTCPay Server plugin attempting to communicate **through** an attached Lightning node to an external service are daunting:  As we will see in this documentation, BTCPay Server's ability to communicate and manipulate its attached Lightning node are (currently) somewhat rudimentary, and furthermore, BTCPay Server can be used with many different kinds of Lightning nodes, many of which don't yet have support for ad-hoc BOLT 8 messaging.
+BOLT8 is more private than HTTPs, and has other advantages, however, the practical difficulties of a BTCPay Server plugin attempting to communicate **through** an attached Lightning node to an external service are daunting:  As we will see in this documentation, BTCPay Server's ability to query or manipulate its attached Lightning node are (currently) somewhat rudimentary.

+Furthermore: BTCPay Server can be used with many **different** kinds of Lightning node, many of which don't yet have support for ad-hoc BOLT 8 messaging.
+For a plugin to attempt to communicate with an LSP like
+`Client --> BTCPay Server --> Lightning Node (of any kind) --> LSP`...

+... this would be really, really complicated.

 So, for this application, almost all communication between the CLIENT and the THE LSP is carried over HTTPs.